Patrouilleur Outre-mer: Ships in class

 Six patrol vessels are planned for the French Navy.
 The first unit began her transit to her base at Nouméa in New Caledonia in January 2023, arrived in early April and was commissioned in July.
 A second vessel, Teriieroo a Teriierooiterai, sailed for her new base at Papeete in March 2024 and arrived in May after rounding Cape Horn.
 She was commissioned in July 2024.
 A further ship (Auguste Techer) was delivered in August 2025 and is based at La Réunion.
-These will be followed by three additional vessels, one more each at Tahiti, New Caledonia and Réunion.
+The fourth vessel, Jean Tranape, arrived in Nouméa in June 2026.
+These will be followed by two additional vessels, one more each at Tahiti and Réunion.
 The ships are replacing the P400-class patrol boats as well as the patrol boats and Arago in the Pacific and Indian Ocean regions.